This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 400°F (200°C).

-• Place the potato on a baking sheet and bake for 50–60 minutes, until the skin is dry and the inside is completely soft when pierced.
-Remove from the oven and let it cool until easy to handle.
-Cut into 1-inch cubes.
+• Place on a baking sheet and bake for 50–60 minutes, until the skin is dry and the inside is soft.
+Let cool, then cut into 1-inch cubes.

 • In a small bowl, mix the remaining ingredients.
 Add the potato and toss to coat.
-Taste and add more salt and pepper if needed.
+Season with more salt and pepper if needed.

 • Cover and refrigerate for at least 1 hour before serving.